Health Matters 2017 Speakers

 Dr. Garcia is an internist and gastroenterologist specializing in the care of patients with viral hepatitis and other liver diseases.
 He is particularly attuned to the needs of SGM patients, whom NIH recognizes as having less access to health care and higher burdens of certain diseases such as depression, cancer, and HIV/AIDS.
 Dr. Garcia has also directed a patient advocacy service-learning course for Stanford undergraduates and developed an international service-learning program addressing immigrant health issues.
 From 2006 to 2010, he served as the Peter E. Haas Director of the Haas Center for Public Service at Stanford.
 He received his M.D. from New York University in 1977.

-Professor of Medicine, Director of Nutrition Studies at the Stanford Prevention Research Center
+Professor of Medicine, Director of Nutrition Studies, Stanford Prevention Research Center

 Dr. Gardner is the Director of Nutrition Studies at the Stanford Prevention Research Center and a professor of medicine at Stanford University.
 A nationally recognized leader in nutrition science, Dr. Gardner has investigated the potential health benefits of various dietary components and food patterns for more than two decades.
 His research addresses two overarching questions: What can people eat and drink to optimize their health, and how can people be motivated to make better food and beverage choices?
 Dr. Gardner is currently leading the development of a new Stanford Center for Education and Research in Food Systems Initiative and recently served on the Nutrition Committee of the American Heart Association.

-Professor and Chair of Ophthalmology, Byers Eye Institute, Stanford
+Professor and Chair of Ophthalmology, Byers Eye Institute at Stanford

 Dr. Goldberg’s clinical practice treats patients who need medical or surgical intervention for glaucoma and other retinal and optic nerve diseases, as well as cataracts.
 His research focuses on neuroprotection and regeneration of retinal ganglion cells and the optic nerve, and his laboratory is developing novel stem cells and nanotherapeutics approaches for eye repair.
 Dr. Goldberg was named the 2010 Scientist of the Year by the Hope For Vision foundation, and he received the Cogan Award from the Association for Research in Vision and Ophthalmology in 2012.
 He has chaired Stanford’s Department of Ophthalmology since 2015.